JasonSteving99/claro-lang/README.md

 _NOTE_: In your MODULE.bazel file, you'll want to choose the latest release published to: https://registry.bazel.build/modules/claro-lang

-#### CLI Script to Codegen Your First Claro Program

-Once you copy the `MODULE.bazel` and `.bazelrc` from [examples/bzlmod/](https://github.com/JasonSteving99/claro-lang/tree/main/examples/bzlmod) you may want to make use of [tools/codegen.sh](https://github.com/JasonSteving99/claro-lang/tree/main/tools) to autogenerate your first Claro program.

 # Building Claro Programs

 As Claro projects are fundamentally built on the [Bazel build system](https://bazel.build/about/intro), building a Claro